 When the rat is trapped, a green LED lights up on top of the trap with a beeping noise.
 Thus, you can then empty the trap and reconfigure it.
 The Pestrax Electronic Rodent Zapper can operate in both wired and wireless modes.
 If you want to operate it wirelessly for outdoors, install 4 D-Type batteries for power.
 They will give the trap enough power to kill up to 30 rats.

-It is worth noting that this trap shouldn’t be placed too much in the open, as pets and other innocent targets might become a victim to it.
+It is worth noting that this trip shouldn’t be placed too much in the open, as pets and other innocent targets might become a victim to it.
 Consider covering it up with a firewood log on all sides.
 This creates a tunnel for rats to go through, which they would like more than being out in the open.

 Things to Consider When Buying an Outdoor Rat Trap